-The time will depend on what you’re cooking, how big it is, and whether or not it’s raw or cooked when you begin.
-A frozen breaded chicken breast that’s not fully cooked will need a full 20 minutes, while frozen fully-cooked chicken nuggets will be ready in 15.
+Second, we tried using the oven’s air fryer-like settings: 400ºF (204ºC) with 0% steam and the rear fan on high.
+Cooking for 15 to 20 minutes using these settings worked for most foods, but the time needed will depended on what we were cooking, how big it was, and whether or not was raw or cooked to begin with.
+For example, a frozen breaded chicken breast that’s not fully cooked will need a full 20 minutes, while frozen fully-cooked chicken nuggets will be ready in 15.

+Third, we added steam.
 While it sounds counterintuitive, you can actually cook some frozen crispy foods with 50% steam.
-Using steam in your Anova Precision Oven not only speeds up the cooking process even more than convection heat alone, but it can also keep certain crispy foods from becoming too crispy or overly dry.
-And because you’re still cooking at a high temperature (385ºF/196ºC) it won’t get too soggy, either.
-Again, your cook time will depend on what you’re cooking — smaller or fully-cooked items require less time than larger or raw items.
+Using steam in the Anova Precision Oven not only speeds up the cooking process even more than convection heat alone, but it can also keep certain crispy foods from becoming *too* crispy or overly dry.
+Using a high oven temperature (385ºF/196ºC) means the food won’t get too soggy, either.

-We found the higher-heat, no-steam method worked better for our favorite breaded (uncooked) chicken breasts, sweet potato fries, and buffalo wings while the lower-heat, half-steam method was perfect for crinkle fries, taquitos, and kid-friendly chicken nuggets.
+In the end, we found the higher-heat, no-steam method works best for breaded (uncooked) chicken breasts, sweet potato fries, and buffalo wings while the lower-heat, half-steam method was perfect for crinkle fries, taquitos, and kid-friendly chicken nuggets.